Tenant rights and legal aid

 If you need free legal aid with contracts or other issues on renting a home, you can contact Copenhagen Legal Aid (Retshjælp in Danish).
 You need to fulfil certain conditions to receive free legal aid:

-- If you are married or living with a partner, your joint income must not exceed DKK 391,000 a year.
+- If you are married or living with a partner, your joint income must not exceed DKK 427,000 (2020) a year before tax.

-The Rent Tribunal Board (Huslejenævn in Danish) settles disputes between landlords and tenants.
-The Rent Tribunal is neutral, which means that it does not give advice to either party.
-Landlords and tenants pay a fee to bring a case before the tribunal.
+The Rent Control Board (Huslejenævn in Danish) settles disputes between landlords and tenants.
+Landlords and tenants pay a fee to bring a case to the rent control board.

-Examples of cases that can be settled by the rent tribunal:
+Examples of cases that can be settled by the rent control board:

 - Level of rent or rent increase